armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/common-objects/input.stage.md

 ---
 title: "input.stage"
 linkTitle: "input.stage"
-description: "The `input.stage` object is present in most `spinnaker.execution.stages.before` packages."
+description: "The `input.stage` object is present in most `spinnaker.execution.stages.before` packages, and contains stage metadata."
 weight: 10
 ---

+Since most policies are written to be stage specific, the values in `input.stage` are less likely to be useful when creating policy scripts.

 | Key                                     | Type       | Description                                                                                               |
 | --------------------------------------- | ---------- | --------------------------------------------------------------------------------------------------------- |